technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 27 - Use Copilot to solve customer issues faster with Dynamics 365 Customer Service.md

-# Lab 24: Solving customer issues faster with Copilot in Dynamics 365 Customer Service
+# Lab 27: Use Copilot to solve customer issues faster with Dynamics 365 Customer Service

 ## Exercise 1: Summarize cases